As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Now let’s move to the polish part.
 I try to describe this part in more detail so I divided it into several parts.
 So let’s start!

 If you have one, set your clean, nicely cut stone in a clamp on a stable surface.
-Otherwise, find a place which you can easily sweep later and get some gloves which you don’t mind sanding a bit.
+Otherwise, find a place which you can easily sweep later and get some gloves that you don’t mind sanding a bit.

 A Dremel tool with higher RPM is a good idea for the sanding process and is definitely recommended if you’re polishing quartz or a mineral with similar hardness.